-- Q.1.
-What do you mean by light year? - Ans.
-A light year is equal to the number of kilometers travelled by light per second.
+Q.1.
+Define a light year?

+Ans.
+A light is the distance light travels in one year.
+A light year is equal to the number of kilometers traveled by light per second.
 It is a measure of distance and not of time.
 Light travels at a speed of 300,000 km/second.
+Therefore, the distance the light will travel in one year is taken to be one light year.

+Q.2.
+Define degassing.

-Therefore, the distances the light will travel in one year is taken to be one light year. - Q.2.
-How did atmosphere originate? - Ans.
-Gases were released from the earth's interior such as water vapour and other gases.
-There were water vapor, nitrogen, carbon dioxide, methane, ammonia and little free oxygen.
-The process of outpouring the gases from the interior of the earth is called degassing.
-The process of differentiation created the present atmosphere. - Q.3.
+Ans.
+During the cooling of the earth, gases and water vapor were released from the interior cold earth.
+This process through which the gases were out poured from the earth's interior is called degassing.
+This process started evolution of the present atmosphere.

+Q.3.
 Before 2006 solar system consisted of 9 planets.
 But today we have only 8 planets.
+Why?

-Why? - Ans.
+Ans.
 Till recently i.e. 2006, Pluto was also considered a planet.
-However, in a meeting of International Astronomical Union, a decision was taken to group Pluto as a dwarf planet, with other recently discovered celestial objects, due to its smaller size. - Q.4.
-What are the differences between terrestrial planet and jovian planets? - Ans.
-The main differences between the two are summarized below: - The terrestrial planets were formed in the close vicinity of the planet star where it was too warm for gases to condense to solid particles.
+However, in a meeting of International Astronomical Union, a decision was taken to group Pluto as a dwarf planet, with other recently discovered celestial objects, due to its smaller size.

+Q.4.
+What are the differences between terrestrial planet and Jovian planets?

+- Ans.
+The main differences between the two are summarized below: - The terrestrial planets were formed in the close vicinity of the parent star where it was too warm for gases to condense to solid particles.
 Jovian planets were formed at a quite distant location. - The solar wind was most intense nearer the sun, so it blew off lots of gas and dust from the terrestrial planets.
 The solar winds were not all that intense to cause similar removal of gases from the Jovian planets.

-- The terrestrial planets are smaller and their lower gravity could not hold the escaping gases.
-Jovian planets are bigger and have high gravity. - Q.5.
+- Terrestrial planets are more earth like as they are made up of rocks and metals.
+Jovian or gas giant planets are more like Jupiter as most of them are much larges than the terrestrial planet.
+Terrestrial planets have relatively high density where as Jovian planets have thick atmosphere. - The terrestrial planets are smaller and their lower gravity could not hold the escaping gases.
+Jovian planets are bigger and have high gravity.

+Q.5.
 Explain different phases of evolution of planets.

+- Ans.
+Evolution of planets can be understood in three stages: - 1.
+Formation of Disc: The stars are localised lumps of gas within a nebula.
+The gravitational force within the lumps leads to the formation of a core to the gas cloud and a huge rotating disc of gas and dust develops around the gas core. - 2.
+Formation of Planetesimal: In the next stage, the gas cloud starts and getting condensed and the matter around the core develops into small rounded objects.
+These small rounded objects by the process of collision develop into what is called planetesimal. - 3.
+Formation of Planets: In the final stage, these large number of small planetesimal accrete to form fewer large bodies in the form of planets.

+Q.6.
+What is the "big splat theory", related with the formation of moon?

 Ans.
-Evolution of planets can be understood in three stages:

-- Formation of Disc: The stars are localised lumps of gas within a nebula.
-The gravitational force within the lumps leads to the formation of a core to the gas cloud and a huge rotating disc of gas and dust develops around the gas core. - Formation of Planetesimals: In the next stage, the gas cloud starts and getting condensed and the matter around the core develops into small rounded objects.
-These small rounded objects by the process of collision develop into what is called planetesimals. - 3.
-Formation of Planets: In the final stage, these large number of small planetesimals accrete to form fewer large bodies in the form of planets. - Q.6.
-What is the "big splat theory", about the formation of moon? - Ans.
-According to this theory, A large size body of Mars collided with the earth and that portion was separated from the earth.
-The same portion became as a moon which revolves around the earth.
+According to this theory, A large size body of like that Mars collided with the earth and that portion was separated from the earth.
+The same portion became moon which revolves around the earth.